arinbaruah/arinbaruah/README.md

 - 👋 Hi, I’m @arinbaruah (Rin)
 - 🎓 I'm currently studying Business Analytics in Monash Business School
 - 👀 I’m interested in F1,Tennis and Procurement cycle data analytics
-- 🌱 I’m currently learning R programming, Python, SQL and Tableau for Business Analytics
+- 🌱 I’m currently learning R programming, Python, SQL, PowerBI and Tableau for Business Analytics
 - 💞️ I’m looking to collaborate on projects in the field of Data Science, Business Intelligence, Operations Management, Metallurgy
 - 📫 How to reach me on <div id="badges">
   <a href="https://www.linkedin.com/in/arindam-baruah/">